 E-waste (electronic waste)

-Cairns Regional Council residents can, as part of the National Television and Computer Recycling Scheme, recycle e-waste (televisions and computers) at Portsmith and Smithfield transfer stations for free.
-The service will enable householders and small business the ability to dispose of up to 15 acceptable electronic equipment items per delivery free of charge.
+The service enables householders and small business to dispose of up to 15 acceptable electronic equipment items per delivery free of charge.

 Accepted scheme items: